dstackai/dstack/docs/index.md

 dstack run prepare --pgpu 4
 ```

-Once you do that, you'll see this `Run` in the `User interface`.
+Once you do that, you'll see this run in the user interface.
 Shortly, dstack will assign it to one of the available
-`Runners` or to a `Runner` provisioned from a computing vendor that is configured for your account.
+runners or to a runner provisioned from a computing vendor that is configured for your account.

 #### Tags